SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 - **`error`**: Emitted when an error occurs in a background operation.
 The event object contains the following properties:
   - **`type`**: The type of the event.
 Possible values are:
-    - `"bundleRefreshError"`: Emitted when the BundleLoader fails to refresh the current policies and assignments bundle, for example due to a failed request to the AMS server.
+    - `"bundleRefreshError"`: Emitted when the BundleLoader fails to refresh the current policies and assignments bundle, for example, due to a failed request to the AMS server.
 This event is not emitted when the initial loading fails.
 Use the `whenReady` method instead to check for the initial readiness of AMS.
   - **`error`**: The `AmsError` instance that describes the error.